Jerinyohannan/Bike-Sale-Analysis-/README.md

 # Bike-Sale-Analysis-
-Bike Sale Analysis DSML Excel Project Dashboard creation with the Data Set Bike_Sales_Data Bike-Sale-Data-Project.xlsx have the dataset used and Analysis and Dashboard Created.
+Bike Sale Analysis DSML Excel Project Dashboard creation with the Data Set Bike_Sales_Data.

+Bike-Sale-Data-Project.xlsx have the dataset used and Analysis and Dashboard Created.
 A Image of DashBoard Is also Uploaded with this.
 # DataSet Contains